David Ogilvy, 9th Earl of Airlie: Early life

 David was the youngest son of Walter Ogilvy, who was de jure 8th Earl of Airlie, and Jean Ogilvy.

 Titles

-On 26 May 1826 he succeeded to the title of 9th Earl of Airlie, after his honours were restored by Act of Parliament.
+On 26 May 1826 he succeeded to the title of 9th Earl of Airlie, after his honours were restored by an act of Parliament, the David Ogilvy Restoration Act 1826 (7 Geo.
+4. c.
+50 Pr.).
 He succeeded also to the titles of 10th Lord Ogilvy of Airlie and 4th Lord Ogilvy of Alith and Lintrathen.
-He gained the rank of captain in the service of the 42nd Regiment of Foot.
-Between 1833 and 1849 he held the office of Representative peer of Scotland.
-David held the office of Lord Lieutenant of Angus which in that time it was known as Forfarshire.
+He gained the rank of Captain in the service of the 42nd Highlanders (Black Watch).
+Between 1833 and 1849 he held the office of Scottish representative peer.
+He also held the office of Lord Lieutenant of Angus which in that time was known as Forfarshire.

 The 1833 steam locomotive, Earl of Airlie, was named after him; it ran on the Dundee and Newtyle Railway, of which he was a director.

-Slave holder
+Slave ownership

-According to the Legacies of British Slave-Ownership at the University College London, Airlie was awarded compensation in the aftermath of the Slavery Abolition Act 1833 with the Slave Compensation Act 1837.